Code-Institute-Submissions/TobinStonelake-ms2/README.md

 ### User Stories

 * First Time Visitor Goals
-    1. As a First Time Visitor, I want to be able to hear the abilties of *Jig & Thonic* and reach their predominant social sites easily.
+    1. As a First Time Visitor, I want to be able to hear the abilities of *Jig & Thonic* and reach their predominant social sites easily.
     1. As a First Time Visitor, I want to be able to have access to the content produced by *Jig & Thonic* on one site, without having to visit several